NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 This landing page serves as the front door to everything — a clean, organized way to explore my work.

+---

+### How This Landing Page Works
+- This root README is the portfolio homepage.
+- Each project folder contains its own README with deeper details.
+- Visitors start here → choose a project → explore the notebook and analysis.

+---

 ## Project Showcase

 Below is a structured overview of some of the projects in this repository.